johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ## The mysterious SEO feedback loop

-I spent some time with Growtika talking through my blog.
-They made some suggestions around getting my blog to align with best practices.
+I spent some time with Growtika talking through my site.
+They made some suggestions around getting my site to align with best practices.
 They also schooled me on some of the basics of SEO.
 I was very much a novice in this area, and so I was grateful for the education.

 Here's the thing: SEO is a mystery.
 Or at least, it's not fully understood.
 Like Coke haven't published their recipe, Google doesn't publish its (ever evolving) algorithm.
 They do publish [SEO guidelines](https://developers.google.com/search/docs/fundamentals/seo-starter-guide), but they are just that: guidelines.
 And so, whilst there are best practices, there is no guarantee that following them will result in success.

 What's more, the feedback loop for changes is **long**.
 It's not like fixing a program with a bug, where you tweak the code, run the tests and see if it's fixed.
 It's more like making a change to a program, and then waiting weeks or months to see if it's fixed.
 And if it's not, you have to wait again to see if the next change you make fixes it.

 Cause and effect are just not as obvious as you might like, when it comes to SEO.
-So whilst I'm going to share what we did, I can't say for sure what actually lead to the improvement in my blog's SEO.
+So whilst I'm going to share what we did, I can't say for sure what actually lead to the improvement in my site's SEO.
 I'm confident that they were all good things to do.
 But I be certain which of them made the difference.

 ## Growtika's suggestions